Skip to main content

 Cloudaware Applications - overview - add application tier.png

-Enter a meaningful tier name, e.g. Prod, and click Add Tier to save.
+Enter a descriptive tier name, e.g., Prod, and click ADD TIER to save.

 Cloudaware Applications - overview - create tier.png